yaboiewan/event-score/README.md

 *IDEA 135: Games at Work*
 # Sketch 1: Event Score (3 Variations)

+*Create three variations on an original "event score” in the style of the Fluxus artists.*

 ## Rules

 Title your score.
 Use the same title for all variations.